 Bart grew up at the banks of the river Meuse, in the shadow of the Van Eyck brothers.
 From childhood he drew, etched and painted, inspired by the Flemish Masters, by historical stories, baroque and romantic music and opera.
 His photographic tableaux usually descend from classical myths, legends and stories.
 They tell (from a contemporary perspective) myths of beauty and power, passion and betrayal, sensuality and brutality, life and death, often with a slightly ironic, sarcastic or humorous touch.
 The male / female relationships are often reversed, and Christian morality of suffering and redemption is replaced by enjoying an optimistic and generous love.
 Not suffering will save the world, but love, according to his version of the Last Supper (Agnus Dei, 2014).
 References to art history, film and literature are abundant in his work.

-His work was among others exhibited at B • Art Ghent 2013, FotoFever Paris 2014, “One Big Family” (Alden Biesen, 2015), “Sweet 18” and “The Beauty of the Beast” in Castle d’Ursel (2015) and was discussed recently in detail in the leading Parisian magazine “Normal”.
-In 2016 he presented his “Automats for a New World” (2015-2018), a collection of stunning machines that answer all major challenges of modern society (in partnership with Ben Stimulé).
+His work was among others exhibited at B • Art Ghent 2013, FotoFever Paris 2014, “One Big Family” (Alden Biesen, 2015), “Sweet 18” and “The Beauty of the Beast” in Castle d’Ursel (2015, 2017) and was discussed recently in detail in the leading Parisian magazine “Normal”.
+In 2018 he presented his “Automats for a New World” (2015-2018), a collection of stunning machines that answer all major challenges of modern society (in partnership with Ben Stimulé).

 (Portrait on background Hans Provoost)